US 59 Upgrade Shepherd to Cleveland (Future I-69)

 - Enhance safety and improve mobility along US 59

 - Provide a more efficient hurricane evacuation route

 An open house was held on Sept.
 27, 2016, and a public hearing was held on May 14, 2019, to gather local input on the proposed improvements to US 59.
-The Lufkin District used findings from various technical reports and public feedback to finalize the schematic and complete environmentalumentation.
+The Lufkin District used findings from various technical reports and public feedback to finalize the schematic and complete environmental documentation.

-- Construction funding was allocated in TxDOT’s Unified Transportation Program and subsequently in the Statewide Transportation Improvement Program with proposed construction start in 2023.
+- Construction funding was allocated in TxDOT’s Unified Transportation Program and subsequently in the Statewide Transportation Improvement Program in 2023